bcgov/fasstr/README.md

 #### Data Input

-All functions in `fasstr` require a daily mean streamflow dataset from one or more hydrometric stations.
-Long-term and continuous datasets are preferred for most analyses, but seasonal and partial data can be used.
+All functions in `fasstr` require a daily mean streamflow data set from one or more hydrometric stations.
+Long-term and continuous data sets are preferred for most analyses, but seasonal and partial data can be used.
 Other daily time series data, like temperature, precipitation or water levels, may also be used, but with certain caution as some